 When comparing Any.do vs Trello, the Slant community recommends Trello for most people.
-In the question“What is the best cross-platform to-do list app?”
-Trello is ranked 1st while Any.do is ranked 8th.
+In the question“What are the best cross-platform to do list apps?”
+Trello is ranked 1st while Any.do is ranked 10th.
 The most important reason people chose Trello is:

 There are two primary columns: the board is shown on the left and all the other controls on the right.
 The main means of interaction is dragging and dropping to-do cards into the various lists.
 The board structure is very customizable, and includes a variety of features that help along the way: color-coding, due dates, card images, checklists with a graphics bar that allows following progress easily, and card aging for cards that haven’t been touched in a long time.

 Pro Clean, intuitive design

 Any.do splits all tasks up into groups.
 Tasks can be grouped either by date (today, tomorrow, upcoming, and someday) or in custom folders.
 Each group has a plus button next to it that allows adding new tasks to the group.